iamkanishka/Angular-NGRX--Posts-Demo-Application/README.md

 Impacted: state that is impacted by actions from other sources.

 So We will be Looking These Angular-NGRX  features and Learn as we go on.
 1. Setup new Project for NGRx Data.
-InStall all ngrx Dependencies for ngrx data in NGRX Angular
+InStall all ngrx Dependencies for ngrx data in NGRX Angular(Addded More Packages)
+2.